Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +---+-----------------------------+----------------------------------------------+------+----------------+

 .. note::
-   Maritime INS uses fields 1 through 5 from this PGN.
+   Aerial INS uses fields 1 through 5 from this PGN.
 Fields 4 and 5 are used without remapping.

 Logged topic: NMEA2000_SPEED